ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 The conveyance of Evidence and the resulting Attestation Results reveal a great deal of information about the internal state of a device as well as potentially any users of the device.

 In many cases, the whole point of attestation procedures is to provide reliable information about the type of the device and the firmware/software that the device is running.

 This information might be particularly interesting to many attackers.
 For example, knowing that a device is running a weak version of firmware provides a way to aim attacks better.

+In some circumstances, if an attacker can become aware of appraisal policies, it could potentially provide an attacker with insight into defensive mitigations.
+It is recommended that attention be paid to confidentiality of policies.

-Many Claims in Evidence, many Claims in Attestation Results, and Appraisal Policies potentially contain Personally Identifying Information (PII) depending on the end-to-end use case of the remote attestation procedure.
+Additionally, many Claims in Evidence, many Claims in Attestation Results, and Appraisal Policies potentially contain Personally Identifying Information (PII) depending on the end-to-end use case of the remote attestation procedure.
 Remote attestation that includes containers and applications, e.g., a blood pressure monitor, may further